War in Europe (game): Reception

 In the five years following the publication of War in Europe, over two dozen articles containing in-depth analyses, variants and game replays appeared in Battle Plan, Moves, Fire & Movement, JagdPanther, Adventure Gaming, Battleplan, Boardgame Journal, American Wargamer, and Wargame News.

-In the October 1976 edition of Airfix Magazine, Bruce Quarrie reviewed War in the West, and commented on the game's physical size, saying, "The big problem is the game's sheer unwieldiness.
+In the October 1976 edition of Airfix Magazine, Bruce Quarrie reviewed War in the West, and commented on the game's physical size, saying, "the big problem is the game's sheer unwieldiness.
 The playing area is composed of no fewer than nine maps [that] occupies practically the whole of any normal room's floor!
 Similarly, there a no fewer than 2,400 game counters [...] while to replay the entire war in the West requires some 300 game turns.
 For the average board wargamer, this is far too much to cope with."
-Quarrie concluded "However, if the basic space and time is available, War in the West could undoubtedly be one of the most absorbing and challenging board games yet produced."
+Quarrie concluded "if the basic space and time is available, War in the West could undoubtedly be one of the most absorbing and challenging board games yet produced."